hristiyan90/momentom-app/docs/process/CURSOR_BOOT.md

 > No schema changes.
 Changes are ≤1 hour and reversible.

 **STOP AFTER C0** and wait for approval before implementing.

+---

+## C1: Implementation & Development Phase

+Run **after C0 approval** and **before C5**.

+### C1.1 Implementation Execution
+- [ ] Follow the plan created in C0.5 Implementation Plan
+- [ ] Keep commits small and atomic (≤1 hour changes)
+- [ ] Stay within scope defined in C0.2 Context Digest
+- [ ] Test incrementally as you build

+### C1.2 Development Guidelines
+- [ ] Respect all policies from C0.3 (ETag, Auth, CI Gates)
+- [ ] Follow dependency requirements from C0.4
+- [ ] Implement rollback strategy from C0.5
+- [ ] Document any deviations or discoveries

+### C1.3 Progress Checkpoints
+- [ ] Ping for help if blocked or scope changes needed
+- [ ] Validate against acceptance criteria from C0.2-H
+- [ ] Run basic tests to ensure functionality
+- [ ] Prepare for C5 verification phase

+**Ready for C5 when:**
+- ✅ All acceptance criteria met (from C0.2-H)
+- ✅ Implementation matches plan (from C0.5)
+- ✅ Basic testing passes
+- ✅ Ready for comprehensive verification

+---

 ## C5: Implementation & Completion Phase